danisimon055/Neuroz/README.md

 *Team Name:* Neuroz

-*Team Members*
+*Team Members:*
 *Team Lead:* Dany Konnakkottu Simon - MBCCET
 *Member 2:* Sharon Anna Reji - MBCCET

-Project Description
+Project Description:

 An elegant glass-style keyboard that types the wrong letters on purpose!
 Only when you ask nicely (press Enter), the keyboard politely asks if you want it fixed.
 Say "yes," and it rotates into a usable keyboard.

-The Problem (that doesn't exist)
+The Problem (that doesn't exist):

 People are typing too fast and accurately.
 Where’s the fun in that?

-The Solution (that nobody asked for)
+The Solution (that nobody asked for):

 We created a keyboard that deliberately outputs the *wrong letters* until you decide you’re ready to behave—and then, only then, it rotates and starts typing correctly.

-Technical Details
+Technical Details:

 ### Technologies/Components Used